Frequently asked Questions

 Where can I buy dancewear and shoes?

 Through our online store, we are able to provide high quality dancewear and shoes at special discounted rates!
 These items have been handpicked and are used by many of our staff and dancers.
 Our online store has suggestions depending on which class students are taking.
-If you are uncertain of sizes, you can often find shoes for little ones at Payless or Target (Target also generally carries leotards, tights, and skirts for low prices), but our online store also has very dependable sizing charts.
+If you are uncertain of sizes, you can often find shoes for little ones at Target (Target also generally carries leotards, tights, and skirts for low prices), but our online store also has very dependable sizing charts.
 If you’re looking for a local dance store, try The Dancer, which would also work for larger sizes or girls ages 11+.
 Be sure to tell them you’re from AODA!
 For pointe shoes, you must speak with your teacher beforehand.